GabrielSaliba/GabrielSaliba/README.md

 My name is Gabriel Saliba, I'm a Software Developer 💻 from Brazil. 🇧🇷 <br>
 I am graduated at Information Systems since 2022. 🎓<br>
-Working as Software Engineer I at John Deere Brasil. 🚜 <br>
 My passion is development, problem solving, learn new things everyday and trying my best to keep thinking outside the box. 💡<br>

 **"Don't compare yourself with anyone in this world...**<br>